 As a whole, the Stanford football team looked much improved against No. 9 UCLA after its disappointing loss at unranked Utah.
 Not only was the Cardinal’s defense stifling, but its offense also put together several solid drives (though it often failed to capitalize).
 We asked football writers Do-Hyoung Park, Winston Shi and David Cohn: Which Stanford player made the biggest strides last week?

-In advance of Saturday’s football game between Stanford and Arizona State, The Daily’s Do-Hyoung Park chatted with The State Press’s lead football writer Joshua Nacion to get perspective from both camps.
-Below is the full transcript of their conversation.
+In advance of Saturday’s football game between Stanford and UCLA, The Daily’s Do-Hyoung Park chatted with Andrew Erickson, a senior sports staffer at The Daily Bruin, UCLA’s student newspaper, to get perspective from both camps.
+Below is a partial transcript of their conversation.

 In college football, teams are expected to be perfect for 14 weeks if they hope to compete for the crystal trophy.
 That’s why we asked football writers Winston Shi, David Cohn and Do-Hyoung Park: Is this Stanford team just not built to win a national championship?